CraftoryStudios/Website/sourcecode/craftory-tech/wiki/Getting Started.md

 higher energy and crafting costs.

 7\.
 Storage...
-If your a hoarder and you want to start collecting energy ready for those large scale smelting projects, then the [[EnergyCell]] is for you.
+If your a hoarder and you want to start collecting energy ready for those large scale smelting projects, then the [[Energy Cell]] is for you.
 When connected (Placed next to or by Power Grid) to a block providing energy it will begin to store it.
 These blocks have high capacities, as well as input and output.